The Dangers of Independent Contractor Travel Agent Misclassification

 Steph Lee

-Steph grew up in the travel industry.
-She worked with thousands of agents in her role as a former host agency director before leaving in 2012 to start HAR.
+Steph grew up in the travel industry, helping on and off with her mom's homebased travel agency.
+She has worked with thousands of agents in her role as a former host agency director before leaving in 2012 to start HAR.
 She's insatiably curious, loves her pups Fennec and Orion, and -- in case you haven't noticed -- is pretty quirky and free-spirited.

 If you’re looking for Steph, she leaves a trace where ever she goes!
-You can find her on Facebook, Instagram, LinkedIn and Pinterest as 'iamstephly'. 🙂 She doesn't do TikTok as no one would ever see her again.
+You can find her on Facebook, Instagram, LinkedIn (her fav) and Pinterest as 'iamstephly'. 🙂 You can also catch her on her Substack, Bumblin' Around, where she writes on things outside the world of HAR.